thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

 ## Constraint Generation
 We generate our set of constraints from contextual information in our AST.
 To get this context we need to visit every node of our AST and collect constraints for that node.
 Traditionally this is done with a bottom-up tree traversal (e.g. HM's Algorithm J).
 We visit all of a node's children and then use the children's context to better infer the type of our node.
 This approach is logically correct.
 We always infer the correct type and type error when we should.
 While correct, this approach doesn't make the most efficient use of information available.
 For example, in an application node we know that the function child must have a function type.
 Since types are only inferred bottom-up, we have to infer an arbitrary type for our function node and add a constraint that the inferred type must be a function.

 In recent years, a new approach to type checking called Bidirectional Type Checking has arisen to solve this inefficiency.
-With Bidirectional Type Checking we have two modes of type checking: infer and check.
-Infer works the same as the HM type systems we just described, so types are inferred bottom-up.
-Check works in the opposite direction.
-We start with a type, and we check that our AST node matches that type.
-When the AST node and type match, we destructure the type and match each AST child against each type child.
+With Bidirectional Type Checking we have two modes of type checking:
+ * `infer` - works the same as the HM type systems we just described, so types are inferred bottom-up.
+ * `check` - works in the opposite direction, top-down.
+A type is passed into `check`, and we _check_ that our AST has the same type.

 Our two modes will call each other mutually recursively to traverse the AST.
 Now when we want to type check an application node, we have a new option.
 We can construct a function type at the application node and check the function node against our constructed function type.
 Making better use of top-down contextual info like this allows us to generate fewer type variables and produce better error messages.
 Fewer type variables may not immediately appear as a benefit, but it makes the type checker faster.
 Our constraint solving is in part bound by the number of type variables we have to solve.
 It also makes debugging far easier.
 Each type variable acts as a point of indirection so fewer is better for debugging.
 So while Bidirectional Type Checking doesn't allow us to infer "better" types, it does provide tractable benefits for a modest extension of purely bottom-up type inference.

 Now that we know how we'll be traversing our AST to collect constraints, let's talk about what our constraints will actually look like.
 For our first Minimum Viable Product (MVP) of type inference, `Constraint` will just be type equality:
 ```rs